By: Door Buddy Editors | Published: 02 January, 2024

 Differentiate the Toilet Area From Your Home

 Puppy training with the hopes of promoting outdoor bathroom time is always a good idea.
-It is probably the most ideal for all pet owners too.
-For this to work, your puppy should never be encouraged to eliminate on anything that resembles the hardwood flooring, tile, or carpet he may encounter in a home.
+For this to work, your puppy should never be encouraged to do their business on anything that resembles the hardwood flooring, tile, or carpet they may encounter in a home.

-When they do go to the bathroom in the right places, praising and rewarding your puppy is a must!
-Every time he goes outside or on his puppy sheet, help him associate toileting with positive behavior through treats and praises.
+When they do go to the bathroom in the right places, it is important to always praise and reward your puppy!
+Every time he or she goes outside or on their puppy sheet, positive reinforcement will help them associate successful toileting with positive behavior.

 Keep a Feeding Schedule